ObjectModules/deploy/Mapping.md

 See that each of the process has a different assignment, none of them is meaningless, each of them hold a unique task, nothing is repeated.

 ##Settlement
-Let's map about the process of getting the best food for you here
+Let's map about the process of getting the best food for you the same way as your doctor do:
 ```
 * Both library and your data will become an entry point
 * A best food on library for you is what we need